-5. Student with pink/red eyes or drainage from eyes.

 - Students with confirmed cases of conjunctivitis should not return to school until they have been on prescribed medication for 24 hours.

-STUDENT MEDICATION - Prescribed medication for your student will need to be brought into the school nurse in the original container or packaging, along with a signed physician’s order in order for the nurse to dispense medication to your child while in school.
+STUDENT MEDICATION - Prescribed medication for your student needs to be brought to the school nurse in the original container or packaging, along with a signed physician’s order in order for the nurse to dispense medication to your child while in school.
 Please contact your school nurse with any questions.

 REMINDER - PHYSICAL EXAMINATIONS

 Student physical examinations, when submitted for enrollment or athletics, must be in compliance with MA guidelines, (M.G.L.c.71.s.57) or athletics, must have been performed within the last thirteen months and be legible and signed by the physician.
 Copy of the physical exam must be legible for data entry of information to be accurate.
 Copies may be dropped off by your student to the Health Office or it can be faxed to our office @ 781-582-3590.

-Later capture: